NBC10 Boston: Creation

 On January 7, 2016, Valari Staab, president of NBC Owned Television Stations, confirmed that NBC had declined to renew its affiliation with WHDH beyond the end of 2016 and would launch NBC Boston on January 1, 2017.
 Staab cited NBC's investments in NECN and WNEU as providing the basis for the company to launch its own NBC station in the market.
 At the time, no specifics were given as to broadcast carriage for the new NBC Boston service.

 Sunbeam mounted a defense of its NBC affiliation in public.
 In court, Ansin argued that WNEU's transmitter, which was not centrally located at the time, did not provide adequate coverage and served 4 million fewer people.
 Shortly before the launch of NBC Boston was confirmed, Ansin told The Globe, "No network has elected to give up such a strong station and go to a startup station".
-On March 10, 2016, Sunbeam Television sued Comcast in the District Court for the District of Massachusetts, arguing that moving NBC to WNEU would violate antitrust law by strengthening its near-monopoly position in the market as well as Federal Communications Commission (FCC)–imposed conditions on Comcast's acquisition of NBC, as the company had agreed not to reduce over-the-air coverage of NBC or use its cable holdings to influence affiliation negotiations.
+On March 10, 2016, Sunbeam Television sued Comcast in the District Court for the District of Massachusetts.
+It argued that moving NBC to WNEU would violate antitrust law, by strengthening its near-monopoly position in the market, as well as conditions imposed by the Federal Communications Commission (FCC) on Comcast's acquisition of NBC, as the company had agreed not to reduce over-the-air coverage of NBC or use its cable holdings to influence affiliation negotiations.
 On May 16, 2016, the lawsuit was dismissed; the judge found that the signal issue was "not a concern that WHDH has standing to redress" and noted, "[A]bsent any actionable harm attributable to Comcast, it is simply an indurate consequence of doing business in a competitive and unsentimental marketplace."

 During this time, it was unclear how NBC Boston would be broadcast to viewers, and NBC was linked to several options, including acquiring WBPX-TV (channel 68) from Ion Television or WFXT (channel 25), Boston's Fox affiliate, from Cox Television.
 On August 31, 2016, NBC moved a step closer to securing signals for NBC Boston by agreeing to buy WTMU-LP from ZGS Communications for $100,000.
 Concurrently, ZGS entered into a local programming and marketing agreement with another NBCUniversal subsidiary—WBTS Television, LLC—to operate WTMU-LP.
-The sale was approved by the FCC on October 28, 2016, and completed on November 4, 2016.
+The sale was approved by the FCC on October 28 and completed on November 4.
 The acquisition, though not specifying WTMU-LP, was announced as part of NBC's coverage plan.
-The station's call letters were changed to WBTS-LD on October 6, 2016; on October 25, the station received FCC approval to change its major virtual channel to 8.
+The station's call sign was changed to WBTS-LD on October 6; on October 25, the station received FCC approval to change its major virtual channel to 8.
 (Note: This was necessary for a variety of reasons.
 WTMU-LP had broadcast on analog channel 46.
 Major virtual channel 46 was unavailable because of WWDP, which had also broadcast on channel 46.
 The ATSC standards specify that the first option in this case is to use the physical channel number of the other station, in this case 10.
 However, the new digital signal overlapped another station using major channel 10, WJAR-TV in Providence, Rhode Island.)